 What safety measures is UVA Wise taking to prevent the spread of COVID-19?

-The College is also monitoring best practices for Colleges, Universities, and Institutions of Higher Learning as established by the Centers for Disease Control and will continue to implement many measures to heighten safety.
+The College is continuing to monitor best practices for Colleges, Universities, and Institutions of Higher Learning as established by the Centers for Disease Control and the Virginia Department of Health.
+We will continue to implement many measures to heighten safety.

 Are face coverings required on campus?